Useful guidance when producing content for computer information screens to ensure they are as accessible as possible.

 - Avoid using abbreviations or make sure they are written out in full the first time they are used on the screen.

-- If using video clips, include captions or subtitles.
+- If using audio, include captions.

 There are also physical factors to consider.